Adam Smith

 Since Specialization

-This network shows the specialization of papers citing the papers produced by Adam Smith.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers produced by Adam Smith.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers produced by Adam Smith.
 The network helps show where Adam Smith may publish in the future.

 Countries citing papers authored by Adam Smith